DataDog/integrations-core/teamcity/README.md

 The Teamcity check does not include any metrics at this time.

 ### Events
-Teamcity events representing succesful builds are forwarded to your Datadog application.
+Teamcity events representing successful builds are forwarded to your Datadog application.

 ### Service Checks
 The Teamcity check does not include any service checks at this time.